Pike96/UHistory/README.md

 - Read saved history on Goolge Drive (UI from [iBROWSE]).

 - Only 1 PC backup every month.
+Use custom filename on other PCs.
 Sign out on unwanted PCs.

 ### WARNINGS